 We routinely monitor updates and alerts from local health departments and the Centers for Disease Control and Prevention (CDC).
 We are actively following their recommendations to ensure our facility remains a safe place for you, your child and others to receive care.

 To maintain a family-friendly, healing environment, we ask that all visitors respect the following guidelines:

-- Visitors must check in at the registration desk in the lobby where they will be given bands to identify them as permitted visitors.
+- Visitors (parents/guardians) must check in at the registration desk in the lobby with a valid state-issued identification, where they will be given bands to identify them as permitted visitors.
 Guests must wear visitor badges at all times while inside the facility.

 - Family members are welcome to call patients, but please avoid calling after bedtime to minimize disruption of the child’s schedule.

 - Because latex balloons can cause choking and an allergic response, they are not allowed in the building.
 Mylar balloons are allowed.